rfxDarth/mirrorboard/README.md

 ## Native layout rather than intercepting keypresses:

 [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339) allows to compile dll's with custom layout, but it does not appear to have an option to use Caps as a modifier key.

-Rather, it has an option to use SGCAPS - "hello world" would be "Caps - G - E - Caps - S - Caps - S - Caps - W - Space - W - Caps - W - R - Caps - S - D"
+Rather, it has an option to use SGCAPS.

+For example "hello world" would be

+"Caps - G - E - Caps - S - Caps - S - Caps - W - Space - W - Caps - W - R - Caps - S - D"

 ## Other one hand input methods